JSON Parser configuration

 - A literal token value embedded in the configuration.

-elements, each associating an XACML attribute with a value within the JSON source.
+- The mapping(s) section contains multiple elements, each associating an attribute with a value within the JSON source.
 These mappings define the attributes the connector can provide to the host.

 Source section